Abdur-rahmaanJ/shopcube/README.md

 🎁 Open inventory management  and Point of sales (powered by python) for small shops.

-- :ok_hand: Crisp UI
+- :ok_hand: Modules with Flask
-- :heartpulse: Intuitive
+- :heartpulse: Django-like experience
-- :sparkler: Instant lookup
+- :sparkler: Plug and Play
-- :pencil2: Towards customisation

 It also makes a great Flask base and supports commands such as: